Protect Your Bling

 2. Keep gems, gold, and silver stored separately.
 To avoid the pieces from scratching one another, keep the different metals and gems separate.
 Fine jewelry should be stored in a soft cloth or pouch as protection and never touching other stones.

 3. Don’t jam everything into your jewelry box.
 A crowded jewelry box means items can easily be damaged or misplaced.
 If your gem is truly valuable, it merits appropriate storage.

-4. Check your fine pieces every 6-8 months by a reliable jeweler to see if the settings are secure.
+4. Check your fine pieces every 6-8 months by a reliable jeweler to see if the settings are secure, get your jewelry items polished, cleaned and stones tightened (if necessary).
 You don’t want to lose a stone because of poor maintenance or a damaged prong.

-5. Take OFF your jewelry before you bathe, shower, wash the dishes or WORK OUT.
+5. Take OFF your jewelry before you bathe, use any harsh chemicals, do any heavy lifting, shower, wash the dishes or WORK OUT.
 Soap will leave a fine film of residue that can diminish the beauty and liveliness of a piece of jewelry.
 You should also protect your jewelry or remove it before and after you put on makeup.
 Powders and creams can leave a dulling residue on it.
 Additionally, a gem can easily become lost down a drain or damaged during any vigorous physical activity.